soundpress/RulesOfNYC/docs/c13/index.rst

 (c) No persons other than patients of such facilities shall be allowed to smoke or use electronic cigarettes in such rooms.

-(d) Signs shall be posted in accordance with § 10-12 of these rules and shall contain one of the following messages:
+(d) Signs shall be posted in accordance with 24 RCNY § 10-12 and shall contain one of the following messages:

    (i) "SMOKING PERMITTED.
 IN ACCORDANCE WITH THE NEW YORK CITY SMOKE-FREE AIR ACT, ONLY PATIENTS OF THIS FACILITY MAY SMOKE IN THIS ROOM."